 Good morning class!
-For today’s quick reptile photography tutorial – here are my top 8 tips and tricks for great reptile macro photography.
+For today’s quick reptile photography tutorial – here are my top 8 reptile photography tips and tricks for great images.
 For this guide I am going to assume that you know the basics of photography and how to work your camera; these tips will be more catered to the art of reptile and exotic pet photography specifically.
 Your shots will be on the cover of National Geographic in no time!

 1. Know your Subject